Investing wisely is vital to your future financial security. The right tax planning can ensure your money is working harder and smarter.

-Many people however, don’t make the most of the allowances they’re entitled to – meaning they could be missing out on valuable savings.
+Yet the reality is that many people don’t make the most of the allowances they’re entitled to, which means they’re missing out on valuable tax savings and opportunities to boost their wealth.
 With tax year-end just around the corner, make sure you understand the allowances you’re entitled to so that you can ensure your investments are working harder and smarter in securing your future.

-Your annual ISA allowance is £20,000 and this can either be used in one type of account or you can choose to spread it across several different types of ISAs.
-You could, for example, put £6,000 into a cash ISA and £14,000 into a stocks and shares ISA.
+Your annual ISA allowance is £20,000 for the current tax year.
+You can invest it in one type of account, or you can choose to spread it across several different types of ISAs.
+For example, you could put £6,000 into a Cash ISA and £14,000 into a Stocks and Shares ISA.

-It’s good to remember that lifetime ISAs work differently.
-Although they are also not subject to income or capital gains tax, the government offer a bonus of 25% of the money contributed, meaning that the annual allowance is much lower – currently sitting at £4,000 each tax year.
+It’s important to remember that Lifetime ISAs work differently.
+You still benefit from no Income Tax or Capital Gains Tax on your profits, but the government also offers a bonus of 25% of the money you pay in.
+Consequently, the annual allowance is much lower at £4,000 each tax year.

-Your ISA allowance operates on a use-it-or-lose it basis, so if you don’t use the £20,000 or £4,000 before the end of the tax year, unfortunately it’s gone for good.
-This means you could be losing out on valuable tax-efficient savings opportunities which allow your money to go further towards your future.
+Your ISA allowance is a use-it-or-lose it opportunity.
+If you don’t use it before the end of the tax year, it’s gone for good.
+This means you could be losing out on valuable tax-saving opportunities that can help your money to go further towards your future.

-Please note that St. James’s Place do not offer a Lifetime ISA.
+Please note that St. James’s Place does not offer a Lifetime ISA.

 You can pay as much or as little as you wish into your pension.
-There is however, an annual allowance – you can only pay a maximum of £40,000 per tax year which is eligible for relief.
-If you’re a high earner, it may be less, depending on how much you earn.
+However, you will only receive tax relief on contributions up to a maximum of £40,000 each tax year.
+If you’re a high earner the allowance may be less, depending on how much you earn.